llm-pt-ibm/llm-pt-ibm.github.io/content/en/posts/tutorial_power9_pt2_en.md

 ---

 ## Background
 This is the second post in a tutorial series on how to build a Language Model API on an IBM Power9 server, covering everything from setting up the operating system to having the API running remote inference.
-The [first post]({{< relref "tutorial_power9_pt1_en.md" >}}) covers installing the OS and configuring NVIDIA drivers, CUDA, and CUDNN.
+The [<span class="link-personalizado">first post</span>]({{< relref "tutorial_power9_pt1_en.md" >}}) covers installing the OS and configuring NVIDIA drivers, CUDA, and CUDNN.
 In this step, we'll show how to set up the Conda package manager and the PyTorch library.

 **Conda**: Conda is an open-source, cross-platform package and environment management system.
 It's like a "toolbox" for data scientists and developers to organize their projects.